EXPLORE OVER 70 YEARS OF ENGINEERING PASSION

 The Subaru name is synonymous with success in the World Rally Championship.
 Our move into this gritty, high-performance motorsport paid immediate dividends.
 Perhaps unsurprisingly, our combination of hardy mechanics, balanced driving dynamics and peerless AWD grip meant that Subaru cars seemed ideally suited to the extremely challenging conditions and terrain of rally courses the world over.

-Fast forward through a few years, iconic cars like Legacy and Impreza, and rally drivers like Colin McRae, Petter Solberg and Richard Burns, and Subaru has a competition heritage that spans 47 wins plus six Championship titles.
+Fast forward through a few years, iconic cars like Legacy and Impreza, and rally drivers like Colin McRae, Richard Burns and Petter Solberg, and Subaru has a competition heritage that spans 47 wins plus six Championship titles.
 The best bit?
 Everything we learned from our rallying experiences was translated straight back into our road cars.

 The dawn of a new Legacy